Harry Kendall Thaw: Early life

-Exhibiting the classic characteristics of the skilled, manipulative sociopath, Thaw kept the more sinister side of his personality in check when it suited his purposes and advanced his agenda.
-He had the faculty, when required, to impress upon others that he was a gentle, caring soul.
-The term "playboy" entered the popular vernacular, it is alleged, inspired by Thaw himself—a vivid encapsulation of the lifestyle he so vigorously pursued.
+Exhibiting the classic characteristics of a skilled, manipulative sociopath, Thaw kept the more sinister side of his personality in check when it suited his purposes.
+He had the ability, when required, to impress upon others that he was a gentle, caring soul.
+The term "playboy" entered the popular vernacular, reportedly inspired by Thaw himself.

 Obsession with Stanford White

-After his expulsion from Harvard, Thaw's sphere of activity alternated between Pennsylvania and New York City.
+After his expulsion from Harvard, Thaw's sphere of activity alternated between Pittsburgh and New York City.
 In New York, he was determined to place himself amongst those privileged to occupy the summit of social prominence.
-His applications for membership in the city's elite men's clubs – the Metropolitan Club, the Century Club, the Knickerbocker Club, the Players' Club – were all rejected.
-His membership in the Union League Club was summarily revoked when he rode a horse up the steps into the club's entrance way, a "behavior unbefitting a gentleman".

-All these snubs, Thaw was convinced, were directly or indirectly due to the intervention of the city's social lion, lauded architect Stanford White, who would not countenance Thaw's entry into these exclusive clubs.
-Thaw's narcissism rebelled at such a state of affairs and ignited a virulent animosity towards White.
-This was the first identifiable incident in a long line of perceived indignities heaped on Thaw, who maintained the unshakable certainty that his victimization was all orchestrated by White.
+His applications for membership in the city's elite men's clubs—the Metropolitan Club, the Century Club, the Knickerbocker Club and the Players' Club—were all rejected.
+His membership in the Union League Club was summarily revoked when he rode a horse up the steps into the club's entrance way, a "behavior unbefitting a gentleman."
+All of these snubs, Thaw was convinced, were directly or indirectly due to the intervention of the city's social lion, the architect Stanford White.
+His exclusion from clubs became part of a long line of perceived indignities heaped on Thaw, who maintained the unshakable certainty that his victimization was all orchestrated by White.

-A second incident furthered Thaw's paranoid obsession with White.
-A disgruntled showgirl whom Thaw had publicly insulted reaped revenge when she sabotaged a lavish party he had planned by hijacking all the female invitees and transplanting the festivities to White's infamous Tower Room at Madison Square Garden.
+Another incident furthered Thaw's paranoid obsession with White.
+A disgruntled showgirl whom Thaw had publicly snubbed got her revenge by sabotaging a lavish party he had planned by hijacking all the female invitees and transplanting their festivities to White's infamous Tower Room at Madison Square Garden.
 Thaw, stubbornly ignorant of the real cause of the chain of events, once again blamed White for single-handedly destroying his revelries.
-His social humiliation was completed when the episode was reported in the gossip columns.
-Thaw was left with a stag group of guests, and a glaring absence of "doe-eyed girlies".
+His social humiliation was completed when glaring absence of "doe-eyed girlies" was reported in the press.

 The reality was that Thaw both admired and resented White's social stature.
 More significantly, he recognized that he and White shared a passion for similar lifestyles.
 White, unlike Thaw, could carry on without censure, and seemingly with impunity.